sagogine/sagogine/README.md

-# 👋 Hi, I’m SG
+# Hi, I’m Sandeep Gogineni

-I build and write about applying AI to **business, data, and analytics systems** — with a focus on where it **breaks in the real world**, and why **tradeoffs matter more than tools**.
+I build and write about applying **AI to business, data, and analytics systems** — with a focus on where it **breaks in the real world**, and why **tradeoffs matter more than tools**.

-Most AI content optimizes for demos.
+Most AI narratives optimize for demos.
-Most enterprises fail at production.
+Most enterprises struggle with production, cost, and trust.

-This space is about closing that gap.
+This work sits in that gap.

 ---